bratislava/minio-deploy-action/README.md

-Our fork of this repo is using prebuild image stored in docker hub, instead of building an image every time when a action runs.
-This can save arround 2 minutes per pipeline run.
+Our fork of this repo is using prebuild image stored in docker hub, instead of building an image every time when an action runs.
+This can save around 2 minutes per pipeline run.

 # Readme from fork